nerobot/ESP8266-Thermostat/README.md

 ## Current Status

-* Temperature Sensor Code and circuit work
+* Temperature Sensor Code and circuit
-* Openhab setup for two temperature sensing boards
+* Openhab setup for two temperature sensing boards and Raspberry Pi CPU temperature
 * Thermostat control not setup

-The project comes in 3 folders:
+The project comes in 5 folders:

 * The Openhab configuration files (a complete Openhab folder that can be copied and run)
 * C code for the ESP thermometer devices
-* C code for the ESP temperature control board
+* C code for the ESP temperature control board (might not be up yet)
+* Code for Node-Red
+* Schematic and PCB designs

 ## Requirements